 Belief that one's opinion doesn't matter: Feeling that one's opinion is unimportant can lead to self-censorship and avoidance of participation in discussions, reducing personal engagement and potentially hindering the development of communicative skills.

-How to Prevent Verbal Abuse
+How to Prevent Verbal Violence

-Indicators of Verbal Abuse:
+Indicators of Verbal Violence:

 Withdrawal: The individual avoids conversations, eye contact, or physical proximity.